 Participants will learn creative ways to build relationships and community, specific literacy instructional practices and strategies to implement in the classroom, and advice on how to measure achievement growth in EL learners.
 We’ll also be sharing tools and tech that you can use in your classroom, inclusive to EL learners, along with writing assignments designed to grow great writers.

 The webinar will be on Wednesday, March 18th at 5:00 pm ET.

-To register follow this link!
+To register and to watch the recorded webinar follow this link!